Davospike/segpSPA/The_Process/SystemImplementation.md

 As we're exporting the router made in [api.js](../Application/AngularQuizApp/server/routes/api.js), which is required in [server.js](../Application/AngularQuizApp/server.js), the output of this (when integrated with angular) is rendered onto the webpage.

-Linking up the frontend to the API is achieved by creating a data service that <i>subscribes</i> to the API and is discussed in the frontend section below.
+Linking up the front-end to the API is achieved by creating a data service that <i>subscribes</i> to the API and is discussed in the front-end section below.

 ### Front End : Angular